mingderwang/theme-proivder-template/README.md

 ## Getting Started

 Click the [Use this template](https://github.com/wobsoriano/bun-lib-starter/generate) button to create a new repository with the contents starter.
+Click the [Or, this template](https://github.com/mingderwang/theme-proivder-template/generate) button to create a new repository with typedoc and react for a provider.

 OR

-Run `bun create wobsoriano/bun-lib-starter ./my-lib`.
+Run `bun create mingderwang/theme-proivder-template ./my-provider`.

 ## Setup